-What is “ped shed”
+What is a “ped shed”?

 By generating these ped sheds, urban planners can determine comparative estimates of how easy it is to travel within the location under review and how they can optimize the design.

 Radius in Meter and direct distance.
-This distance type creates a buffer by using straight-line distance (Euclidean distance) from the facilities (ex. within 300 meters from the parks).
-The resulting layer is a circular buffer showing equal distance from parks.
+This distance type creates a buffer using straight-line distance (Euclidean distance) from the facilities (ex., within 300 meters of parks).
+The resulting layer is a circular buffer showing an equal distance from parks.
 While simple, this analysis has essential weaknesses as it assumes that people can walk through houses and other obstacles.

 This is where ped shed analysis based on actual walking distances enables better design and planning of built environment projects to ensure better health and wellbeing outcomes for communities.

-Digital platform like PlaceChangers provide enhanced capabilities that enable you to deliver a graphic representation of the area surrounding a particular destination that can be reached on foot within a specific walking time.
+Digital mapping platforms like PlaceChangers provide enhanced capabilities that enable you to deliver a graphic representation of the area surrounding a particular destination that can be reached on foot within a specific walking time.
 These kinds of coverage maps reflect accessibility more accurately than coverage by straight line distance and effectively highlight issues and opportunities with greater nuance.

 Explore the PlaceChangers planning toolkit